Kishu98/Advent-of-Code/README.md

 # 🎄 Advent of Code 🎄

-Welcome to my Advent of Code solutions repository! 🌟
+Welcome to my [Advent of Code](https://adventofcode.com/) solutions repository! 🌟

-Here you'll find my solutions to the daily programming puzzles from [Advent of Code](https://adventofcode.com/).
-I use this as a fun way to practice my coding skills.
+Just a collection of my solutions from over the years.
+It's a fun way for me to mess around with code and solve some cool puzzles.

-Happy coding! 🚀
+Feel free to look around.
+Happy coding!